I am a Senior Lecturer in Sociology at the University of Kent’s School of Social Policy, Sociology and Social Research. My research interests include:

 I am interested in supervising students working on themes related to migration, religion, globalisation, development, race and ethnicity, identities, exclusion or multiculturalism.

-I currently convene the postgraduate module ‘Race, Difference and Belonging’ and the undergraduate module ‘Sociology of Everyday Life’ as well as ‘Globalisation and Development’, which critically explores the interplay between globalisation and development and how particular representations and ideologies of ‘progress’ have shaped the common understanding of inequalities between ‘Global North’ and ‘Global South’.
-This module also looks at the role of diasporas and other emergent actors in the processes of development and ‘globalisation from below’.
+I currently convene the postgraduate module ‘Race, Difference and Belonging’, the UG module ‘Migration and Belongings’ as well as ‘Globalisation and Development’, which critically explores the interplay between globalisation and development and how particular representations and ideologies of ‘progress’ have shaped the common understanding of inequalities between ‘Global North’ and ‘Global South’.